tammy-uncc/ITCS6162KDDGroup4/README.md

 ## Methodology
-A grid search was performed to tune hyperparameters for a Logistic Regression model and a Random Forest Classifier model that were each selected for their ability to effectively fit a non-linear decision boundary with high generalizability.
+A grid search was performed to tune hyperparameters for Logistic Regression and Random Forest Classifier models.
+These were each selected for their ability to effectively fit a non-linear decision boundary with high generalizability.

 Although the Random Forest Classifier model has the limitation of having only orthogonal decision boundaries, it was observed to perform binary classification for whether a given patient had Alzheimer's with the highest accuracy.
-Each model was analyzed with several evaluation criteria, where confusion matrices and metrics for precision, recall, and f1-score were evaluated for both the Logistic Regression model and the Random Forest Classifier model.
+Each model was analyzed using several evaluation criteria.
+Confusion matrices and metrics for precision, recall, and f1-score were evaluated for both the Logistic Regression model and the Random Forest Classifier model.
 It was observed that the logistic regression model had a more balanced confusion matrix for misclassifications and, in one instance, higher recall than the random forest classifier concerning each classification category.

 Additionally, we leveraged the PyCaret module to validate prediction performance on several other models.
 We performed experiments with the original untreated data (without the PatientID and DoctorInCharge features), the one-hot encoded data, and the one-hot encoded data after it was over-sampled to balance the target label.
 A 20% validation set was removed from the data before being balanced and used in the PyCaret module.